roshan1999/ManipalCoursera-RememberMe/README.md

 - OTP generation for easy password access.
 - Use Face unlock condition to their reliability.
 - Added support to providing changing of password in one click.
-- Hassle free > 1 step Verification
+- Hassle free more than 1 step Verification